 - Reciprocal Motivation- acknowledges the power of words; stay motivated, and motivate others to learn.

 - Commitment to cultural sensitivity, cultural awareness, and an eagerness to learn from diverse populations.

 - Acknowledge that dialogue is essential for effective communication and maintain an environment where diverse ideas are promoted.

 Social Change Agency/Social Justice:

 - Empower self and community so that there is no partaking in self-defeating behaviors/practices/mindsets.

 - Understand that “School [is] the agency for helping young people to deal effectively with the critical problems of contemporary life"

-- Promote Positive Citizenry-Develop social climate in which drug use, gang related activities/affiliation, violence, stealing, vandalizing
+- Promote Positive Citizenry-Develop social climate in which drug use, gang related activities/affiliation, violence, stealing, vandalizing are eradicated.

 - Serve as mentor/role models for community advancement.